SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 # CS305-2024Spring-FinalProject: Reliable Data Transfer using UDP

 This project focuses on the development of a reliable data transfer (RDT) protocol using UDP as the unreliable protocol.
 Specifically, this project requires you to use UDP as the transport layer protocol and implement an RDT protocol at the application layer.
 The primary objective is to design and implement a protocol that can address the challenges and limitations of RDT in an unreliable network environment.
 By leveraging UDP and exploring various mechanisms for reliable transmission, the project aims to create a robust and efficient communication protocol.
 The protocol will be designed to mitigate issues such as packet loss, latency, data corruption, and congestion, which commonly impact network communication.
-Through this project, we seek to enhance the existing methods of data transfer and contribute to the field of reliable communication protocols.

 A comprehensive report documenting the implementation process, insights, and improvements made is expected.
 Additional research beyond the provided instructions is encouraged to contribute to the project's success.